|Allegro CL version 9.0|

 the value of

 If a definition of an object (with a defining macro like defpackage, defmacro, defstruct, etc.) within a file being compiled with compile-file persists in Lisp after the compilation is complete, the definition is said to be persistent.
-The persistence behavior prior to release 7.0 was erratic, with some defining forms persisting and others not.
-The situation in 7.0 is fully described in Section 2.1 Persistence of defining forms encountered by compile-file.
+See Section 2.1 Persistence of defining forms encountered by compile-file for details.
 The short story is, absent explicit direction (such as with an eval-when), the only persistent defining form is defpackage.

 The :cf top-level command invokes compile-file. :cf does not accept keyword arguments but does accept multiple input-filename arguments. :cf reads its arguments as strings, so you should not surround input-filenames with double quotes.
 Thus